tildearrow/kwin-lowlatency/README.md

 but hey, can we go further? yes, of course!

-now, by sleeping for a very few milliseconds (up to 8 in high-end systems) the compositor has more time for user input before rendering, which further reduces input lag.
+now, by sleeping for a very few milliseconds (up to 8 in high-end systems) the compositor has more time for user input before rendering, which further reduces latency.

 the reason why only up to 8ms is because any further would leave little room for rendering, and that will actually produce more stuttering than fix it.